Company logo | Codica

 Source: facebook.com

 Partnership with celebrities or influencers could be a master coup.
-People with massive social followings may automatically attract their fans to your platform.
+People with massive social followings may automatically attract their fans to your marketplace.

-Besides, such collaboration helps customers notice your brand.
-Offer a viable solution to the pain points of your target audience, and you will get all the exposure you need.
-You may even become a thought leader in your niche.
+Besides, such collaboration helps customers notice your product.
+First, offer a viable product that fits the pain points of your target audience, and you will get all the exposure you need.
+You may even become a thought leader in your business niche.

-Finally, influencer marketing takes good old word-of-mouth strategy to a completely new level.
+Finally, influencer marketing takes good old word-of-mouth strategy to a new level.

 According to the Daily Mail, 53% of millennials trust bloggers more than their parents when booking a holiday.
-So why not try and make celebrities say a word for you?
+So why not try to get celebrities to endorse your marketplace business?

 Sharetribe tells an exciting story about Airbnb’s partnership with world-famous celebrities.

-The brand got their fifteen minutes of fame when Mariah Carey decided to use their services when going to Israel.
-Surely, Airbnb grasped the chance to make the most of the first deal with a celebrity.
-Airbnb offered Mariah a free reservation in return for a sponsored post in social media.
+The brand got its fifteen minutes of fame when Mariah Carey decided to use their services when going to Israel.
+Surely, the Airbnb marketplace grasped the chance to make the most of the first deal with a celebrity.
+Airbnb offered Mariah a free reservation in return for a sponsored post on social media.
 This publication on Instagram got almost 45,000 likes.

 Mariah Carey's Instagram post